chvvkumar/ESP32-NINA-GPS/README.md

 # ESP32-NINA-GPS

-Lightweight firmware to provide GPS location and satellite status from a u-blox GNSS module to NINA.
+Lightweight firmware to provide GPS location and satellite status from a u-blox NEO-M9N GNSS module (see description below) to NINA.
 The ESP32 runs a TCP server (port 2947) and serves a web dashboard with live GPS and supports OTA updates.

 ![Dashboard](/images/dashboard.png)